Neurotechnology and the Criminal Law

 CPD Points: 1.5

 In April of this year Elon Musk’s company Neuralink gave an update about their progress towards brain-computer interface (‘BCI’) technology.
-Facebook and a host of other companies are also working on technologies that interact with directly with the brain.
+A host of other companies are also working on technologies that interact with directly with the brain.

 This webinar examines the way that emerging neurotechnologies such as BCIs may challenge the criminal law.
 In particular, it will consider how well the criminal law is placed to deal with crime committed by way of BCIs.
 Criminal justice systems evolved in response to incidents such as those where defendants use their limbs, hands and feet to punch, stab or kick, and more recently to control a cursor with a mouse.
 They were not created to address disembodied crimes that arguably take place by way of mental act, rather than a more standard bodily act.